The End of the Day: Plot

 One couple who have been together for 35 years decide to marry as it will ensure they can stay together.
-The wedding takes place and at the party afterword the director announces that he has succeeded in obtaining financing to keep the home open.
+The wedding takes place and at the party afterward the director announces that he has succeeded in obtaining financing to keep the home open.
 It is decided to put on a play for the new benefactors.

 St. Clair returns home broke and immediately begins to entice the young barmaid again.
 His ego is stroked as she professes that she would die for him.
 He presses her to prove her love, and a plan is made.

 The play goes on, and it is demanded that Marny play the lead role—a role which Cabrissade longs to perform.
 Cabrissade appeals to Marny to allow him to play the role, but Marny scoffs at the idea.
 As the pleading becomes more intense there is a tussle and Marny falls unconscious.
 Cabrissade dresses himself in Marny's costume and takes the stage.
 However, immediately upon seeing the audience he is struck by stage fright and cannot say his lines.
 The production stops and Cabrissade is deeply humiliated.
 Later, Marny performs the part.

 Cabrissade realizes he has been fooling himself all his life, and in despair dies.

 St. Clair goes to the bar to find the barmaid and get her to commit suicide to prove to himself that he has such power over women—even at his age.
 However, Marny is there already, discussing how the play went once it resumed.
 As he speaks with St. Clair he begins to realize what she is about to do and rushes upstairs to stop her.
 There is a shot, but no one has been hit.
 Marny is now unspeakably angry with St. Clair for nearly causing another person to die like his ex-wife.
 However, when he comes back downstairs St. Clair has descended into madness, performing scenes from Don Juan as if he were living them right there.

 St. Clair is sent to an asylum.
 Marny reads a eulogy for Cabrissade written by Cabrissade himself.
 Marny bites his lip as he gushes over the great talents of Cabrissade until he cannot go any further.
 At that point, he speaks from the heart about Cabrissade's love and loyalty to the theater and his nobility at following this path.